linhongbin-ws/accel-challenge/accel_challenge/challenge3/README.md

 ## Note

-- This script require to use cameraL image ros topic for calibration.
+- This script require to use cameraL and cameraR images ros topic for calibration and tracking.

 ## Results